Emerging as confident, strong leaders.

 Grade 12

-Senior year culminates in an opportunity to pursue a two year mission-based capstone project in which students complete in-depth, collegiate level research on a subject of their choosing and present the findings of their research in the spring of senior year to the school community.
+Grade 12 culminates in a mission-based capstone project where students complete in-depth, collegiate level research on a subject of their choice and present their findings to the school community in the spring.

 Former capstone titles include: